 L’Oréal Paris Colorista Bleach All Over: This hair bleach is designed to work on dark blonde, light brown, and medium brown hair.
 The kit contains a developer crème, bleaching powder, lightening crème, anti-brass conditioner, gloves, and an instruction sheet.

 L’Oréal Paris Super Blonde: This bleaching kit can lighten dark brown and medium brown hair.
 With its advanced super-lightening action, it delivers smooth, even blonding from root to tip and lightens natural or color-treated hair in one simple step.

 Try the L’Oréal Paris EverPure Repair & Defend Shampoo and L’Oréal Paris EverPure Repair and Defend Conditioner, which are formulated with goji and can help strengthen hair and protect against daily color aggressors such as UV rays, water, and heat-styling tools.
 Once or twice a week, swap out the conditioner for a hair mask like the L’Oréal Paris EverPure Repair Remedy Balm.

 Editor’s tip: While you’re washing, use lukewarm water as super-hot H2O can strip your strands of essential oils, which can lead to hair feeling dry and looking dull.

 If your starting color was brown or red, your roots are going to begin growing in sooner rather than later.
 So, keep your bathroom stocked with bleach so that you can touch up your color whenever needed.
-Of course, if you can’t bleach your hair again straight away, you can also temporarily cover roots with the L’Oréal Paris Magic Root Cover Up or the L’Oréal Paris Magic Root Precision Pen.
+Of course, if you can’t bleach your hair again straight away, you can also temporarily cover roots touch-up products.
+If you have noticeable gray roots, try the L’Oréal Paris Magic Root Cover Up.
+For scattered grays, use the L’Oréal Paris Magic Root Precision Pen, and for dark roots on blonde hair, pick up the L’Oréal Paris Magic Root Concealer Spray, Blondes with Dark Roots.